-Component Twisting: A Simple Wiring/Assembly Trick to Enable Omnidirectional Bending Adjustment
+Component Twisting: Wiring Trick for Omnidirectional Bending

-The picture in Figure 1 D is a top view of an assembled LED on a PCB: the two right-left dots are the PCB holes , the two top-bottom dots are the points where the leads are attached in the LED body, and the connecting lines between two dots are the twisted leads.
-Now you can trim the LED/component body in all direction without breaking the printed circuit board and have a good day 🙂
+The picture in Figure 1 D is a top view of an assembled LED on a PCB.
+In the bottom-left picture, the two right-left dots are the PCB holes.
+Differently, in the bottom-right picture it show more (upper-lower) dots.
+The additional two top-bottom dots are the points where the leads are attached in the LED body.
+And the connecting lines between two dots are the twisted leads.
+Now you can trim the LED/component body in all direction.
+Off course without breaking the printed circuit board, have a good day 🙂